 UCL's own museums and collections form a resource of international importance for academic research.
 Students will work on material from the institute's collection as part of their assessment.
 Past students on this programme have made effective use of the resources at the British Museum, the Museum of London and the Museum of London archives, the Petrie Museum, Victoria and Albert Museum and other British and international museums.
 The Wolfson Labs provide a unique facility for scientific analyses of materials and have been used by numerous artefact students for their dissertations after the required training.

 The programme is delivered through formal lectures, seminars and practical sessions.
 It can include a placement at a relevant museum or archaeological unit where students gain experience in the practical study and the recording of an artefact assemblage.
-Assessment is through an essay, a portfolio, a project proposal and the dissertation.
+Assessment of the core course is by weekly pieces of short work, a portfolio and the dissertation.
+The Technology within Society module is assessed by a project proposal and an essay.